 How does blogging help people get to know you?

 One purpose of a blog is to develop relationships with the people who are reading your blog.
 So you need to write about topics that will interest your audience so they will read it.
-But you also need to write authentically so they can get to know you.

 The writing in a blog post tends to be more casual than an article you write for a ezine.
 You can be more relaxed and personal while still giving great content.
 You can add personal stories that add to the relationship building you are doing with your audience.

 And if you can provide them with relevant, topical, and valuable ideas, resources, tips, or instructions, they will come back for more.
 You can also ask questions to get readers to comment.
 The more comments, the better the page ranking, and the more people will share your blog with others!
 All of this means more traffic to your site and more possible business and income for you.
+All of this traffic towards your online business will help you grow as a company and be able to expand into other areas that will fuel your blog writing too.

 1- I’d like to give you some tips about blogging.
 First of all, a blog post can be repurposed in different ways so you can leverage the time you took to write it.
 Here are some of them: